-The Company's investment objective is to obtain income returns and a capital return for its shareholders by acquiring, leasing and then selling a single aircraft.
-The Company receives income from the lease, and targets a gross distribution to the shareholders of 2.25 pence per share per quarter (9p per annum).
-It is anticipated that income distributions will continue to be made quarterly.
+The Company's investment objective is to obtain income returns and a capital return for its shareholders by acquiring, leasing and then selling aircraft.

+The Company receives income from the leases, and targets a gross distribution to the shareholders of 2.0625p per share per quarter (amounting to a yearly distribution of 8.25% based on the initial placing price of 100p per share).

-The total return for a shareholder investing today (31) March 2019) at the current share price consists of future income distributions during the remaining lease duration and a return of capital at dissolution of the Company.
+The total return for a shareholder investing today (31 March 2019) at the current share price consists of future income distributions during the remaining lease duration and a return of capital at dissolution of the Company.
 The latter payment is subject to the future value and the respective sales proceeds of the aircraft, quoted in US dollars and the USD/GBP exchange rate at that point in time.
 Since launch, three independent appraisers have provided the Company with their future values for the aircraft at the end of each financial year.
-The latest appraisals available are dated end of March 2018.
-Table No I below summarises the total return components, calculated on different exchange rates and using the appraised value of the aircraft which is the average of valuations provided by three independent external appraisers and guoted in US dollars.
+The latest appraisals available are dated the end of March 2018.
+The table below summarises the total return components, calculated on different exchange rates and using the appraised value of the aircraft, which is the average of valuations provided by three independent external appraisers and quoted in US dollars.
 This residual value at lease expiry takes inflation into account and is the most reliable estimate available in the opinion of the Company's Asset Manager.
-Due to accounting standards, the value used in the Company's financial reports differs from this disclosure as it excludes the effects of inflation and is converted to sterling at the prevailing exchange rate on the reporting date (e.g. 31 March 2019).
+Due to accounting standards, the values used in the Company's financial reports differ from this disclosure as they exclude the effects of inflation and are converted to sterling at the prevailing exchange rate on the reporting date (e.g. 31 March 2019).

-The contracted lease rentals are calculated and paid in US dollars to satisfy debt interest and principal, and in sterling to satisfy dividend distributions and Company running costs, which are in sterling.
-The Company is therefore insulated from foreign currency market volatility during the term of the lease.
+The contracted lease rentals are calculated and paid in

+US dollars to satisfy debt interest and principal, and in sterling to satisfy dividend distributions and Company running costs, which are in sterling.
+The Company is therefore insulated from foreign currency market volatility during the term of the leases.